Wednesday, June 11, 2025, 5:30 - 7:30 p.m.

 The urban forest includes the more than seven million trees that span New York City’s streets, yards, parks, campuses, businesses, and natural areas.
 It’s an important part of our city, meant to be accessible to all.

-The Urban Forest Plan is being led by the Mayor’s Office of Climate & Environmental Justice (MOCEJ) in collaboration with the NYC Department of Parks & Recreation (NYC Parks), City Parks Foundation, Partnership for Parks, Natural Areas Conservancy, and The Nature Conservancy.
+The Urban Forest Plan is being led by the Mayor’s Office of Climate & Environmental Justice (MOCEJ) in collaboration with the NYC Department of Parks & Recreation (NYC Parks), City Parks Foundation, Partnerships for Parks, Natural Areas Conservancy, and The Nature Conservancy.

 Tree canopy is the land covered, or shaded by trees.
 As of the latest data from 2021, tree canopy covers 23.4% of New York City.